locnnil/workshop/docs/reference/cli/workshop-shell.rst

 Synopsis
 --------

-The :program:`shell` subcommand runs an interactive terminal session in the specified workshop.
+The :samp:`shell` subcommand runs an interactive terminal session in the specified workshop.

-To accept a :program:`shell` command, the workshop must be *Ready* or *Pending*.
+To accept a :samp:`shell` command, the workshop must be *Ready* or *Pending*.